Sae14/MarionBaudouin_6_18022022/README.md

 If your browser fails to launch, or shows a 404 error, navigate your browser to `http://localhost:3000`.

 Database : MongoDB Atlas.
-### GIT-IGNORE includes : ### - Env.
-Variables about : Port / Secret Token / MongoDB Logs - Images folder - Node_modules
+### GIT-IGNORE includes : ###
+- Env.
+Variables about : Port / Secret Token / MongoDB Logs
+- Images folder